 - 7.1.
-Hate Activity is committed to intimidate, harm or terrify victims and the identifiable groups to which they belong.
+Hate Crimes are committed to intimidate, harm or terrify victims and the identifiable groups to which they belong.
 Victims of hate are targeted on the basis of who they are and/or the groups to which they belong (e.g., being Jewish, Muslim, Transgendered, Black, Indigenous, Asian, Women).
-Hate Activity can have a significant psychological and emotional effect on individuals, creating fear and distrust. - 7.2.
-Incidents of Hate Activity may involve direct acts or incitement of others to intimidate, Harass, physically attack or threaten physical violence against a person, a group or a property and can take the form of: - a) acts of violence, intimidation and/or Harassment - b) verbal slurs accompanied by a threat - c) vandalism of ethnic, religious, or 2SLGBTQ+ sites, institutions or businesses - d) sexual assaults - e) bomb threats or swatting - Public messages that imply that members of an identifiable group are to be despised, scorned, denied respect and made subject to ill-treatment on the basis of group affiliation. - 7.3.
+Hate Crimes can have a significant psychological and emotional effect on individuals, creating fear and distrust. - 7.2.
+Hate incidents may involve intimidation, Harassment, physical force or threat of physical force against a person, a group or a property and can take the form of: - a) acts of violence, intimidation and/or Harassment - b) verbal slurs accompanied by a threat - c) vandalism of ethnic, religious, or 2SLGBTQ+ sites, institutions or businesses - d) sexual assaults - e) bomb threats or swatting - Public messages that imply that members of an identifiable group are to be despised, scorned, denied respect and made subject to ill-treatment on the basis of group affiliation. - 7.3.
 Hate can be motivated by membership in any identifiable group including, but not limited to, motivations of one or more of the following: Antisemitism, Homophobia, Islamophobia, Misogyny, Racism and Transphobia. - 7.4.
-Hate Activities are a serious breach of the Respectful Campus Policy, may constitute a criminal offense, and will not be tolerated by the University.
-The University will not hesitate to engage and cooperate with local law enforcement to appropriately address and respond to allegations of Hate Activities on campus.
+Hateful activities, including Hate Crimes, are a serious breach of the Respectful Campus Policy, may constitute a criminal offense, and will not be tolerated by the University.
+The University will not hesitate to engage and cooperate with local law enforcement to appropriately address and respond to allegations of Hate Crimes on campus.